 After dry brushing your entire body, take a warm shower.
 Wash yourself as usual, and then slowly increase the temperature of the water to very warm or hot.
 Maintain the heat for several minutes.
 Next, turn the water to freezing cold and twist your body around slowly under the shower head.
 Try and stay under the water for around 30 seconds until you’re almost gasping for air.

 Dry off with a towel, preferably in an open area with direct natural light.
 This is called air bathing!
-Apply a natural moisturizer or your favourite natural plant oil such as our No monkey Business Coconut Oil.
+Apply a natural moisturiser or your favourite natural plant oil from our collection.

 How to dry face brush